SEERNET/EmoInt/README.md

 # EmoInt
-EmoInt can used for [affective computing](https://en.wikipedia.org/wiki/Affective_computing) like sentiment analysis, emotion classification, emotion intensity computing etc. This project is developed during [WASSA 2017](http://optima.jrc.it/wassa2017/) Emotion Intensity Task.
+EmoInt can be used for [affective computing](https://en.wikipedia.org/wiki/Affective_computing) like sentiment analysis, emotion classification, emotion intensity computing etc. This project is developed during [WASSA 2017](http://optima.jrc.it/wassa2017/) Emotion Intensity Task.
 It is inspired by [AffectiveTweets](https://github.com/felipebravom/AffectiveTweets) repo (baseline model for the Emotion Intensity Task).
-This project project has scripts for ensemble creation.
+This project contains scripts for ensemble creation.
 Finally we'll demo the sample application go live using [Google Cloud](https://cloud.google.com/).

 ## Install